 Even if your quiz goes viral, it may attract many poor quality leads.

-People who’ll give you their email address just because they are curious what type of a blogger personality they have aren’t automatically interested in receiving your weekly blogging tips.
+People who’ll give you their email address just because they are curious what blogger personality type the are, won’t be automatically interested in receiving your weekly emails.
 They may not even remember who you are when they get your newsletter next week and delete it without opening.

 So, those 2000 people for 100 new subscribers?